harleydutton/tabula-rasa/meta/trash/skill scope example and issues.md

 ----

-this is horribly formatted but describes an important problem. copying it over to [[Scope]]. trashed.
+this is horribly formatted but describes an important problem. copying it over to [[Scope (unlucky)]]. trashed.